QuentinWach/Generative-Adversarial-Network/README.md

 ## Notes
-(Problems, Ideas, References, Context, How I got the example pictures (not included in the GitHub portfolio))

 I ran it out of curiosity for two hours on a CPU.
 Don't do that unless you like wasting your time.